 “Written communication is the art of conveying information or ideas through the written word.
 It is a form of expression that can be used to inform, persuade, entertain, or inspire.” – William Zinsser, On Writing Well,

 Written communication refers to the process of exchanging information or messages through written words.
 It can take many forms, including emails, letters, articles, social media posts, and even text messages.
 In written communication, the sender conveys a message to the receiver using written language, which can be understood and interpreted by the recipient.

-This type of communication is usually used when the sender and receiver are physically distant, or when a record of the communication is needed for future reference.
+This mode of communication is usually used when the sender and receiver are physically distant, or when a record of the communication is needed for future reference.
 Effective written communication involves using clear and concise language, organizing information logically, and considering the needs of the audience.

 Nature of written communication

 The nature of written communication is characterized by the use of written words to convey information, ideas, and messages.
 Written communication is typically more formal and structured than verbal communication.

 The accessibility of written communication also allows for a wider audience to receive the message, regardless of time or distance.
 However, written communication can lack immediate feedback and emotional cues.

 Scope of written communication

 The scope of written communication is extensive, including various forms and purposes across many different fields.
 In the business context, written communication plays a crucial role in internal and external communication, including emails, proposals, and presentations.